oofSauceHere/scribe/README.md

 # scribe (WIP)

 Program that listens to microphone and outputs transcribed text as a handwritten document.
 Inspired by the first scene of Her (2013).
-Done w/ python, speech_recognition, and Handwriting Transformers (proposed by Bhunia et al.).
+Done w/ python, speech_recognition, and Handwriting Transformers (Bhunia et al.).